 - 7.1.
 It can be difficult to accept that a colleague may deliberately harm a child or young person.
-When a concern arises, there are three processes that may need to take place: - a child protection investigation; - a criminal investigation; - potential College disciplinary action following an external investigation. - 7.2.
+When a concern arises, there are three processes that may need to take place: - a child protection investigation; - · a criminal investigation; - potential College disciplinary action following an external investigation. - 7.2.
 Any suspicions or allegations should be addressed to the DSL or DSO, as outlined in 6.1 above, who will inform the University Safeguarding Officer. - 7.3.
-The President will be informed and will convene a meeting with appropriate members when possible to decide next steps.
+Core group